vxel/brotherql/README.md

 - **brightness**: Brightness factor applied before dithering.
 Higher means brighter.
 - **rotate**: rotate the image (clock-wise) by this angle in degrees.
 Accepted angles are multiple of 90 degrees (90, 180, 270).
 - **dpi600**: use 600 dpi height x 300 dpi wide resolution.
 Only available on some models.
 The image must be provided as 600x600 dpi.
 The width will be resized to 300dpi.
+- **media**: the label size and type.
+Required only for network printer.
+Automatically detected for USB printers.

 ## Maven dependency